 Randal E. Null, Ph.D.

-- To research and develop novel micro and nanosystems for biomedical, biological, environmental, chemical, information technology, and other applications
+- To research and develop novel micro and nanosystems for Security, Sustainable, Biological, Environmental and Energy Systems, and other applications

 - To generate and harness commercially viable intellectual property

 - To partner with industry, government, and academia in economic development